 Inguinal hernia and hydrocele

-- Hydroceles aren’t harmful to the testicles in any way and they don’t cause your son any pain.
+Hydroceles aren’t harmful to the testicles in any way and they don’t cause your son any pain.